Kintsugi-Finance/The-TSU-Docs/safu-protocol/kintsugi-safety-score.md

 #### CONTRACTS\_UNVERIFIED

 * Title: Some contracts are not verified
 * Explanation: Code running in a particular contract is not public by default.
 Block explorers let developers verify the code behind a particular contract.
 This is a good practice because it lets other developers audit that the code does what it’s supposed to.
 Some of the third party contracts that this vault uses are not verified.
-This means that there are certain things that the Beefy devs have not been able to inspect.
+This means that there are certain things that the Kintsugi devs have not been able to inspect.
 * Qualification Criteria: -

 #### ADMIN\_WITH\_TIMELOCK